yustunay/springboot-kafka-example/ReadMe.md

 These components work together to create a reliable, scalable, and distributed streaming platform for handling real-time data processing and messaging requirements.

 For more detailed information on Apache Kafka and its components, refer to the [official documentation](https://kafka.apache.org/documentation/).

-For more information on Apache Kafka, refer to the [official documentation](https://kafka.apache.org/documentation/).